gvolpe/fts/README.md

 ### Technical details

-Every time a title is entered in the console, a full-text search is performed against Postgres via the following query, which orders the results by the corresponding ranking (`ts_rank`).
+Every time a title is entered, a full-text search is performed against Postgres via the following query, which orders the results by the corresponding ranking (`ts_rank`).

 ```sql
 SELECT title_id, title, genre, year, language, description, actors